 - Canadian national bilateral chambers of commerce and business councils

-- Canadian national horizontal / multi-sectoral organizations
+- Canadian national horizontal / multi-sectoral trade organizations with a specific focussed mandate or theme:

 To be eligible, your organization must: